 Diagnostic imaging equipment has become increasingly sensitive to power quality and proper electrical grounding.
 This sensitivity is influenced by the increased speed and complexity of the data acquisition computers.
-In order to obtain optimal system performance and avoid issues related to image quality and reliability, it is extremely important to comply with the specific power requirements for your diagnostic imaging equipment.
+In order to obtain the specified system performance levels and avoid issues related to image quality and reliability, it is extremely important to comply with the specific power requirements for your diagnostic imaging equipment.